-The majority of the country uses a so-called tort system.
+The majority of the U.S. uses a so-called tort system.
 In these states, law enforcement officers assign fault to the party responsible in an accident.
-The person deemed to be at fault, or their insurance company, will have must pay for any medical expenses, property damage, loss of wages, and funeral expenses for the other parties.
+The person deemed to be at fault, or their insurance company, must pay for any medical expenses, property damage, loss of wages and funeral expenses for the other parties.

 If you’re a passenger injured in a car accident, you’ll file a personal liability claim against the party who is at fault.

-There are 12 states in the nation that have a no-fault system.
-In these states, individuals will receive compensation for the accident no matter who’s liable.
+There are 12 states in the nation that have a no-fault system, including Florida, New York and Michigan.
+In these states, individuals receive compensation for the accident no matter who’s liable.

-In these states, you need to carry Personal Injury Protection (PIP) coverage.
-This will cover your injuries, loss of wages, and funeral expenses no matter who is at fault.
+In no-fault states, you need to carry personal injury protection (PIP) coverage.
+This will cover your injuries, loss of wages and funeral expenses no matter who is at fault.